PTM2-flight-simulator-team/-FlightSimulatorSystem/README.md

 # FlightSimulatorSystem
-This project is of a flight simulator system, with the Flight-Gear program as a projector.
+This project is a flight simulator system, with the Flight-Gear program as a projector.
-The project is written in Java, The project is divided to three parts:
+The project is written in Java, and divided into three parts:

 The Frontend - written using the MVVM Design Pattern.